-Students who have previously earned a Master of Science in Education: Curriculum and Instruction degree from Missouri Baptist University may not pursue a subsequent Master of Arts in Teaching degree.
-Students who have previously earned a Master of Arts in Teaching degree from Missouri Baptist University may not pursue a subsequent Master of Science in Education: Curriculum and Instruction degree.
+Students who wish to pursue a master's degree in education should discuss programs that cannot be taken sequentially due to curriculum overlap.
 Students who have earned a master's degree in Education from another college or university will have their transcript evaluated on a course by course basis to determine eligibility for a subsequent degree at Missouri Baptist University.
 Students who have previously earned a Master of Science in Fitness Management degree from Missouri Baptist University may not pursue a subsequent Master of Science in Sport Management degree.
-Students who have previously earned a Master of Science in

-Sport Management degree from Missouri Baptist University may not pursue a subsequent Master of Science in Fitness Management degree.
+Students who have previously earned a Master of Science in Sport Management degree from Missouri Baptist University may not pursue a subsequent Master of Science in Fitness Management degree.